tildeclub/site/wiki/source/code-of-conduct.md

-if a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from tilde.club without warning (meaning your account will be terminated and all user data deleted).
+if a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from Tilde.club without warning (meaning your account will be terminated and all user data deleted).